RoboCup-SSL/ssl-game-controller/README.md

 There are some reference clients:
  * [ssl-ref-client](./cmd/ssl-ref-client): A client that receives referee messages
  * [ssl-auto-ref-client](./cmd/ssl-auto-ref-client/README.md): A client that connects to the controller as an autoRef
+ * [ssl-team-client](./cmd/ssl-team-client/README.md): A client that connects to the controller as a team

 ## Development